Cooks with Soul

 • Pat the salmon fillets dry with paper towels.
 Brush each salmon fillet with melted butter (or olive oil), ensuring they are well-coated on all sides.

-• Sprinkle the Blackened Seasoning generously over the salmon, rubbing it into the flesh to create a flavorful crust.
+• Sprinkle the blackened seasoning generously over the salmon, rubbing it into the flesh to create a flavorful crust.

 • Place seasoned salmon fillets in a lightly greased baking dish, leaving some space between each fillet.